How many people successfully make it to Everest Base Camp?

-Does Everyone Make to Everest
+Does Everyone Make It to EBC?

 The Everest Base Camp Trek requires some very specific training.
-Let’s think about what you are looking to undertake.
-A long multi-day trek at High altitude on uneven, challenging terrain.
+Let’s think about what you are looking to undertake: A long multi-day trek at High altitude on uneven, challenging terrain.

 The trail has a lot of stairs especially in the lower part of the trail so make sure you incorporate stairs up and down into your training.
 You will not be sleeping as well as sea level, less recovery, less oxygen and less home comfort.
 Be prepared for all of this and more.